dara-mtl/better-post-filter-widgets-for-elementor/readme.txt

 Exclusively designed for Elementor, this versatile filtering plugin lets you take full control of your WordPress and WooCommerce content effortlessly.
 Filter any post type based on diverse criteria, seamlessly integrating with Elementor.

 ### Filter Widget Key Features:
-- Compatible with ANY post widget, providing exceptional flexibility.
+- Compatible with Elementor Pro post widget, ACF, WooCommerce and most translation plugins.
 - Versatile filtering for any post type.
 - Customizable filter items list with easy re-ordering options.
 - Filter sources include taxonomies, custom field/ACF, and numeric fields.